3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 This figure illustrates how approximating a ring’s area as a rectangle gets better and better for smaller choices of $dr$.
 {{</figure>}}

 However, and this will be a key idea, *this error becomes tiny compared to the overall area when $dr$ is small*.
-In other words, approximating the area of each ring as $2 \pi r \cdot dr$ is wrong, but as we chop up the circle into finer and finer rings, it becomes less and less wrong[Footnote 4].
+In other words, approximating the area of each ring as $2 \pi r \cdot dr$ is wrong, but as we chop up the circle into finer and finer rings, it becomes less and less wrong [4].

 {{<figure image="figure-3.17-3.41-circles.svg" video="figure-3.35-3.53.mp4" width="960">}}
 This figure illustrates small and smaller choices of $dr$ when dividing the circle into rings.